 Saturday morning I was picked up bright and early and we shuffled off to Wisconsin.
 We had a full day ahead of Milwaukee-area goodness and I couldn’t wait!
+On our road trip itinerary was a Brewers Game at Miller Park and dinner at Safe House Spy-Themed Restaurant, but we had one special stop to make first.
 Our first stop was Pleasant Prairie and the home of everyone’s favorite jelly bean — the Jelly Belly — to take the Jelly Belly Center tour!

 The day was a little rainy, but we got photos of the giant bean and the the VW bug and then waited in line for the adventure.

 Once inside we hopped on a little tram for a tour of the warehouse and video presentation of how Jelly Bellys come to be!

 The tour is short, and you can’t take photos, but definitely worth the free price tag AND free bag of Jelly Bellys at the end!
 And it’s always interesting to see just what goes into what you’re eating.
 For instance, it was nice to see that Jelly Bellys are made with the actual ingredients they represent: not just artificial flavors!